ralflorent/namefully/readme.md

 The package comes with its own declaration file for TypeScript support.

-## Support

-This utility supports names of the following nature:

-- English
-- European (e.g., German, Icelandic names)
-- Spanish
-- hyphenated
-- with apostrophe
-- with comma
-- with a period
-- with space

-**IMPORTANT**:
-*If you want to use this utility while it does not offer support for your language (* *e.g., Cyrillic alphabet), you can always bypass the validation rules by configuring* *an optional parameter `bypass` to `true`.
-Do note though that you risk to face* *some validation errors for certain API.*

 ## Examples

-Note that the name standards used for the current version of this library are as
+The name standards used for the current version of this library are as
 follows:
 ```[Prefix] Firstname [Middlename] Lastname [Suffix]```.
 The opening `[` and closing `]` brackets mean that these parts are optional.
 In